Updated: Feb 14, 2022

 You have been given the task of managing a group, project, or likely both.
-You start off by trying to capture every aspect of the demands.
+You start off by trying to control everything under the sun.
 This can range from who is in attendance to the order status of needed items.
-Time and time again, I would fall for the same trap.
-I would find myself running around trying to control everything while at the same time, getting nothing done.
+Time and time again, I would fall for the same trap of trying to control everything.
+I would find myself running around while at the same time, getting nothing done.
 This was day in and day out, and frustrating to say the least.

 Thanks for reading.